ajuna-network/ajuna-sub0/README.md

 ## Agenda

 1. **How everything started**
-Brief introduction about what led us to developing the .NET Toolchain.
+Brief introduction about what led us to develop the .NET Toolchain.
 2. **.NET Toolchain**
 We will explore the main offerings of the toolchain, show its usage and generate the SDK for a substrate node.
 3. **Usage Examples**